t-sommer/fmi-cloud-tutorial/README.md

 [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/)

+Exercises:

+- change the default simulation time to 50 s
+- change the result variables
+- add an additional parameter

 ## Part 3: Hackathon and Q&A

 Build your own Jupyter Notebooks and Web Apps and ask any questions about FMPy.